 1 And I saw an angel come down from heaven, having the key of the bottomless pit and a great chain in his hand.
 2 And he laid hold on the dragon, that old serpent, which is the Devil, and Satan, and bound him a thousand years, 3 And cast him into the bottomless pit, and shut him up, and set a seal upon him, that he should deceive the nations no more, till the thousand years should be fulfilled: and after that he must be loosed a little season.

-It should be clear to us that there is a very real, physical location of this place called hell, also known as the bottomless pit.
-This is a place known as a prison.
-It is a place within the Earth:
+It should be abundantly clear that there is a very real, physical location called hell, also known as the bottomless pit.
+This is a place used as a jail to hold the wicked until the day of judgment.
+So, where is it?

 Isaiah 14:15